erasmus-without-paper/ewp-specs-management/README.md

  * GitHub features include an integrated code review tools, issue trackers, change notifications, automated build tools - and many other features.
-We are aware that our most of the repositories will be hosting documentation only, but we do find all these tools useful even in documentation-only projects.
+We are aware that most of our repositories will be hosting documentation only, but we do find all these tools useful even in documentation-only projects.